 Employees with Benefits

 UMMS offers a choice of several subsidized health plans to benefits-eligible employees.
 The various benefit options are listed on the Group Insurance Commission (GIC) website.
-All new benefits eligible employees will be scheduled to attend a mandatory New Employee Orientation offered by Human Resources.
+All new benefits eligible employees will be scheduled to attend a mandatory Benefits Orientation offered by Human Resources.
 Specific enrollment forms and plan outlines can be obtained during this session or contact the UMMS Benefits Department for more information.

 Effective Date of Benefits for Employees - Coverage Options for the Interim Period